Roll20/help.roll20.net/_posts/2012-09-05-terms-of-service.markdown

 #Governing Law and Jurisdiction

-The Roll20 service (excluding linked sites) is controlled by Tailor Made Solutions, LLC from its offices within the state of Kansas, United States of America.
+The Roll20 service (excluding linked sites) is controlled by The Orr Group, LLC from its offices within the state of Kansas, United States of America.
 By accessing Roll20, you agree that all matters relating to your access to, or use of, Roll20 shall be governed by the statutes and laws of the State of Kansas, without regard to the conflicts of laws principles thereof.
 The parties specifically disclaim the U.N.
 Convention on Contracts for the International Sale of Goods.
 You also agree and hereby submit to the exclusive personal jurisdiction and venue of the Superior Court of Sedgwick County and the United States District Court for the 25th Judicial District of Kansas with respect to such matters.

 #General

-The Terms of Service and other rules, guidelines, licenses and disclaimers posted via Roll20 or in connection with the Materials and Services constitute the entire agreement between Tailor Made and you with respect to your access to or use of the Roll20 service and materials superseding any prior agreements between you and Tailor Made on such subject matter (including any prior versions of the Terms of Service).
-Notwithstanding the foregoing, to the extent that any terms set forth in the Terms of Service expressly contradict any terms of a written agreement between you and Tailor Made regarding the use of specific Services or Materials (including Service-specific Terms of Service and Software-specific licenses) (“Executed Agreement”), such contradictory terms set forth in the Executed Agreement shall govern.
-You may also be subject to additional terms and conditions that may apply when you use other Tailor Made services, third party content or third party software.
-You may not assign or otherwise transfer the Terms of Service nor any right granted hereunder without Tailor Made’s prior written consent.
+The Terms of Service and other rules, guidelines, licenses and disclaimers posted via Roll20 or in connection with the Materials and Services constitute the entire agreement between Orr Group and you with respect to your access to or use of the Roll20 service and materials superseding any prior agreements between you and Orr Group on such subject matter (including any prior versions of the Terms of Service).
+Notwithstanding the foregoing, to the extent that any terms set forth in the Terms of Service expressly contradict any terms of a written agreement between you and Orr Group regarding the use of specific Services or Materials (including Service-specific Terms of Service and Software-specific licenses) (“Executed Agreement”), such contradictory terms set forth in the Executed Agreement shall govern.
+You may also be subject to additional terms and conditions that may apply when you use other Orr Group services, third party content or third party software.
+You may not assign or otherwise transfer the Terms of Service nor any right granted hereunder without Orr Group’s prior written consent.
 If for any reason a court of competent jurisdiction finds any provision of the Terms of Service, or portion thereof, to be unenforceable, that provision shall be enforced to the maximum extent permissible so as to effect the intent of the parties as reflected by that provision, and the remainder of the Terms of Service shall continue in full force and effect.
-Any failure by Tailor Made to enforce or exercise any provision of the Terms of Service or related right shall not constitute a waiver of that right or provision.
+Any failure by Orr Group to enforce or exercise any provision of the Terms of Service or related right shall not constitute a waiver of that right or provision.
 The section titles used in the Terms of Service are purely for convenience and carry with them no legal or contractual effect.

 #Document History